I'm a provider

-DESCRIPTIONEndobronchial brachytherapy describes the delivery of radiation therapy directly to endobronchial lesions, using either permanent interstitial implantation of radioactive seeds or a temporary afterloading implant.
+DESCRIPTIONEndobronchial brachytherapy is the delivery of radiotherapy directly to endobronchial lesions, either intraluminally or interstitially, using permanently implanted radioactive seeds or a temporary afterloading implant.
 The technique permits targeted radiation while minimizing exposure to surrounding radiosensitive structures, such as normal lung, heart and spinal cord.

-Endobronchial brachytherapy has been most investigated as a palliative treatment of obstructing primary or metastatic tumors, particularly in non-small-cell lung cancer (NSCLC).
-There is also experience using endobronchial brachytherapy as a tool in curative treatment for some primary bronchial and tracheal tumors.
+Endobronchial brachytherapy has been most investigated as a palliative treatment of obstructing primary or metastatic tumors, particularly in non-small-cell lung cancer.
+Endobronchial brachytherapy has also been used as a tool in curative treatment for some primary bronchial and tracheal tumors.
 Two to four fractions delivered weekly is a typical schedule.
 The most serious complications described for endobronchial brachytherapy are massive hemoptysis, formation of tracheoesophageal fistulas, bronchospasm, bronchial stenosis, and radiation bronchitis.

 In the outpatient setting, the patient receives local anesthesia and monitored sedation.
 A flexible bronchoscope is passed transnasally; a separate port on the bronchoscope allows passage of the afterloading catheter to the target lesion.
-Once the catheter is placed the radioisotope can be administered by the high dose radiotherapy afterloading machine.
-Patients with potential airway compromise due to bleeding may require treatment with a rigid bronchoscope, which requires general anesthesia and frequently an overnight hospitalization.
+Once the catheter is placed the radioisotope can be administered by the high-dose radiotherapy afterloading machine.
+Patients with potential airway compromise due to bleeding may require treatment with a rigid bronchoscope, which requires general anesthesia and frequently an overnight stay.

-Endobronchial brachytherapy represents one approach to the local treatment of endobronchial lesions.
-Other technologies include electrocoagulation, cryosurgery, laser resection and endobronchial stent placement.
+Endobronchial brachytherapy represents an approach to the local treatment of endobronchial lesions.
+Other technologies include electrocoagulation, cryosurgery, laser resection, endosurgery, and endobronchial stent placement.
 In some instances, the therapies may be used together, such as using laser therapy for initial debulking followed by brachytherapy.
-Additionally, brachytherapy has been investigated as a "boost" to curative external beam radiation therapy.

 POLICYEndobronchial brachytherapy may be considered medically necessary in the following clinical situations:

-Other applications of endobronchial brachytherapy are investigational including, but not limited to, its use as a radiation "boost" to external beam radiotherapy, as treatment for asymptomatic recurrences of non-small-cell lung cancer, or in the treatment of hyperplastic granulation tissue.
+Other applications of endobronchial brachytherapy are investigational including, but not limited to, its use as a radiation "boost" to curative external-beam radiotherapy, as treatment for asymptomatic recurrences of non-small-cell lung cancer, or in the treatment of hyperplastic granulation tissue.